pema99/LotusNES/README.md

 ## Features
 - Supports most of the NES library
 - A GUI for interacting with the emulator
-- Pretty solid CPU and PPU emulation
+- Pretty solid CPU emulation
+- Decent PPU emulation
 - Pretty non-solid APU emulation
 - Some neat debugging tools
 - NetPlay, play with friends
 - Savestates
+- Rewinding
 - Configurable emulation speed with a turbo mode
 - Pausing
 - Configurable resolution and volume